AYUSH-ISHAN/Type-Based_Heirarchial_MARL_SC2/README.md

 Specifically for grouing, we have used some heuristics to get the commincation on basis of latest data from the env.

 ## Results:
+The results show the performance of THGC algorithm as compared to other algorithms in different modes of battle.
 <table allign = "center">
   <tr>
     <td><img src="./assets/1.png"/></td>